-This section is based on the DfE statutory guidance on peer- on-peer abuse as set out in Keeping Children Safe in Education (September 2022).
+This section is based on the DfE statutory guidance on child on child abuse as set out in Keeping Children Safe in Education (September 2023).

 The Trustees, senior management team, and all staff at Mayville High School (the School) are committed to the prevention, early identification, and appropriate management of child on child abuse (as defined below) both in and outside of school and online.